TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/WhatsNew/Index.rst

 What's new
 ^^^^^^^^^^

-This version of the TSconfig Reference was updated for TYPO3 version 4.7.
+This version of the TSconfig Reference was updated for TYPO3 CMS version 6.0.

-For TYPO3 4.7 a setting in the page module has been added: The item "Page Information" in the drop down box can now be hidden.
+For TYPO3 6.0 the User TSconfig setting options.pageTree.backgroundColor has been added: It allows different background colors for page tree branches.
+Additionally the options pageTree.showPathAboveMounts and pageTree.doktypesToShowInNewPageDragArea have been appended.

 The description of some properties has been added or updated.